rpc00055: Arabidopsis thaliana gnom callus culture

 Notes

-In order to maintain gnom callus culture stably, it is essential to observe the growth of cells carefully.
+• In order to maintain gnom callus culture stably, it is essential to observe the growth of cells carefully.
 Because proliferation of gnom cells is affected by culture conditions, such as a room temperature, aeration conditions of the culture and so on, an amount of cells transferred to fresh medium and the subculture intervals may vary from one lab to another.
-We usually inoculate five pieces of gnom callus (about 5-mm in diameter) on 40 mL of mMS medium in a 100-mL flask, and culture them for 28 days.
+We usually inoculate seven pieces of gnom callus (about 5-mm in diameter) on 30 mL of mMS medium in a 9-cm Petri dish, and culture them for 28 days.